-The Carlisle Plan is annually reviewed by Members to ensure the vision and priorities are still relevant and consistent with Members' aspirations.
-The Carlisle Plan not only contains the Council's vision but also the key objectives to be delivered in support of the overall vision.
+The Carlisle Plan not only contains the Council's vision but also the key objectives to be delivered in support of it.
 The plan is accompanied by a 'Plan on a Page', this sets out the key actions for fulfilling the plan.
-The Plan on a Page has been revised during the year as key actions have been completed.

 Arrangements for Overview and Scrutiny are reviewed every year as part of the annual report - thus ensuring consistency with council priorities.
 Portfolios on the Executive are reviewed every year by the Leader of the Council.